benpptung/react-children-with/README.md

 # react-children-with

-return children with new props merged.
+send new props to children in React.

 ## Installation